 After investigating the area where the backpack had been found, police uncovered Kremers’ clothing, neatly folded along the edge of the river.
 Two months later, in the same area, a pelvic bone and a foot, still inside a boot, were found.

 Soon after that, the bones of both women were discovered.
 Lisanne Froon’s bones looked as if they had decomposed naturally, as there were still bits of flesh attached to them.

-Kremers’ bones were stark white and looked as if they had been bleached.
+Kris Kremers’ bones were stark white and looked as if they were bleached.

 To this day, the disappearance and deaths of Kris Kremers and Lisanne Froon remain a harrowing mystery.

 Now that you’ve read about Kris Kremers and Lisanne Froon, read about the disappearance of Fred Valentich, a pilot who went missing over Australia.
-Then, read about the disappearance of the famous Jimmy Hoffa.
+Then, read about the infamous disappearance of Jimmy Hoffa.